Asymptotic initial value representation of the solutions of semi-classical systems presenting smooth codimension one crossings: Propagation in adiabatic regimes with small gap

+The proof relies on the use of the superadiabatic projectors constructed in Section~\ref{sec:superadiab}.
 In order to explain carefully each step of the proof, we start by proving the propagation faraway from the crossing area in Section~\ref{sec:faraway}.
 That allows us to settle the arguments, before doing it precisely close to $\Upsilon$ in Section~\ref{CCA}.
-Then, Section~\ref{sec:through} is devoted to the calculus of the transitions in the crossing region.
+All along Section~\ref{sec:prop}, we will use that in the zone where the wave packets $(\psi^{\eps,N}_\ell(t))_{\eps>0}$ are microlocalized, the Assumption~\ref{hyp:NCdelta} is satisfied.
+This comes from the following dynamical Assumption~\ref{hyp:DA} that will be satisfied in different domains of interest.